 Larger Than Life Gardens at Keukenhof

-The most impressive thing to see in the Netherlands in spring is the flowers, so we went straight to Keukenhof Gardens (keuken means kitchen in Dutch.
-This gardens, open from March 20 through May 17, 2015, are located between Amsterdam and The Hague in the "Bulb Region."
+The most impressive thing to see in the Netherlands in spring is the flowers, so we went straight to Keukenhof Gardens (keuken means kitchen in Dutch).
+These gardens, set to open this year on March 21, 2020 but closed to control the spread of COVID-19, are located between Amsterdam and The Hague in the “Bulb Region.”
 The 32 hectares of blooming landscapes, originally the herb garden of Jacoba van Beyeren, the Countess of Holland (1401-1436), were designed in 1840 by the horticultural architect Zocher.

 Parents and grandparents of toddlers will appreciate the Miffy playground, hosted by the character Miffy, with its small swings, slides and safe play areas.
 Within the gardens there is also a large, modern playground and a maze that we found the most fun for all ages.
 There’s free WiFi throughout, pushcarts (strollers) and wheelchairs are available free of charge, and even the family dog, on a leash, is welcome.